ryancotterell/em-for-dpps/trunk/README.txt

-Code and data associated with the 2014 NIPS submission "Expectation-Maximization for Learning Determinantal Point Processes"
+Code and data associated with the NIPS 2014 paper "Expectation-Maximization for Learning Determinantal Point Processes"
 ---------------------------------------------------------------------